 So the New Year is here, and I’m sure many of you will have made resolutions or goals for how you’re going to make this year better than the last.
 As humans in a modern world, we are ruled by time.
 Minutes, hours, days, weeks, months, and years dictate our lives – what we are legally allowed to do, how long we have to work, when our bills are due, when we can go on holiday.
 But even before we had precise modern ways to measure time, humans have marked the passing of time for thousands of years.
 When will the long days be coming again?
 When do I need to plant and harvest my crops?
 When will the harsh winter end?

 The oldest known calendar comes from Scotland, dating to around 10,000 years ago.
 It is an arrangement of 12 pits and an arc found in Warren Field, Aberdeenshire, and is believed to have been used as a lunar calendar.
 In terms of a single object being used as a calendar, the claims are more contested.
-The Slatino Furnace model, a ceramic artefact found in Bulgaria, has been claimed by some to be the oldest known calendar representation, but this is not agreed amongst the majority of views.
+The Slatino Furnace model, a ceramic artefact found in Bulgaria, has been claimed by some to be the oldest known calendar representation, but this is not universally agreed.
 The Slatino Furnace model dates to c.
 5000 BC and no one really knows what it is.
 On its largest flat side there is a clearly traced rough square grid with 30 cases, 12 of them marked with colour, which is what leads some to claim its use as a calendar.
 However, others have argued that it could be a vessel for grain with a connection to women and fertility.

 Time keeping is known to have gone back to prehistoric periods that are at least as old as the Neolithic period (around 10,000 BC) but these tend to be structures like that at Warren Field which typically kept track of the solar years.
 Stonehenge in England, for example, precisely matches the direction of the midsummer sunrise and midwinter sunset.
 The oldest known calendar as we may recognise today dates to ancient Sumer, the earliest known civilisation of southern Mesopotamia, which was settled between c.
 5500 and 4000 BC.
 The Sumerians divided a year into 12 lunar months of 29 or 30 days, with each month beginning with the sighting of a new moon.
 This gave a lunar year of 354 days, and so an extra month was added periodically to keep in line with the solar year of just over 365 days – similar to our use of a leap year today.
 However, the Sumerian calendar did not have weeks – Holy days and time off from work were usually celebrated on the first, seventh and fifteenth of each month, with feast days which varied from city to city added in between.